 - Most students who take 9 hours per semester complete the degree within a 2-year period.

-- The time required for degree completion depends on how many courses a student can take each semester and the ability of that student to complete the thesis or final project.
+- The time required for degree completion depends on how many courses a student can take each semester.

 - Two or three courses (6-9 credit hours) per semester constitute a full-time course load.

 All degree candidates must successfully complete a written qualifying examination after successful completion of all core requirements and before the student completes 24 credit hours.
 The exams lasts 4 hours and covers material from Department graduate core courses.
 It provides an opportunity for students to demonstrate independent thought and depth of understanding of the discipline.
 Using examples from the area of specialization, students should be prepared to demonstrate the ability to:

 - Conceptualize problems.

 - Evaluate literature, research theories, models, and methodologies

 - Discern, discuss, and explain substantive issues, problems, trends, alternative perspectives and research approaches in both general and specific areas.

 The qualifying examination may be attempted no more than 2 times.
 A student who fails this examination must wait until the next, regularly scheduled examination before repeating it.
 Failure of the examination on the second attempt will result in dismissal from the program.

 The purpose of the Department of Communication is to provide students with core competencies, within the context of a broad liberal arts and sciences curriculum, which will prepare them to be independent, critical thinkers who uphold the highest ethical standards as communication leaders in a global society.

 Given this purpose, the Department attempts to meet individual performance and career needs with a flexible curriculum.
 Students select one of the concentrations offered and confer with their advisors to plan their courses of study.
 These focused areas of study help prepare students for a variety of careers in the communication field.